rmotyka/jekyll-now/_posts/2017-9-6-FSharp-fold.md

 title: Fold
 tags: F#
 ---
 That is a powerful one.
-Fold is a swiss army knife when you deal with lists etc. It is a kind of iterator over list items and during that process it gathers output in an accumulator value.
+Fold is a swiss army knife when you deal with lists etc.<!-- more -->It is a kind of iterator over list items and during that process it gathers output in an accumulator value.
 So to use it you have to give necessary arguments:

 * function or lambda which is executed in each iteration
 * initial accumulator value and